p2ppsr/bridgeport-docs/BRIDGEPORT_JSON_SPEC.md

 ## `name`

 A human-readable name for the bridge.
 This should not exceed 50 characters and should relate to the purpose and content of the Bridge.
-It will be shown on the homepage of any Bridgeport nodes that host your bridge, such as the GitHub Bridgeport Deployment app.
+It will be shown on the homepage of any Bridgeport nodes that host your bridge.

 ## `description`